Story Title: A Tale of Snowdrops

 "All right!"
 Jin called and the boys shut up mid-scream and paid attention.
-Even though Jin was the adult and was supposed to be serious, Jin grinned as he crouched down to the boys' level, "Just what are yah little bug-eaters spattin' and hissin' over now?
-Ev'rybody be workin' hard and here yah two go disturbin' the peace and give ev'rybody a-right big ache in the head.
+Even though he was the adult and was supposed to be serious, Jin grinned as he crouched down to the boys' level, "Just what are ya little bug-eaters spattin' an' hissin' over now?
+Ev'rybody be workin' hard an' here you two go disturbin' the peace an' give ev'rybody a-right big ache in the head.
 So now, what be it this time?
 Out wit it."

 The boys were once again back at yelling.